Octagon Barn Center Construction Underway – Help Complete our Shared Vision Today

 In 1997, while The Land Conservancy was working with the Hayashi Family to plant trees along San Luis Obispo Creek, the nearby Octagon Barn was a vacant shell of its historic past.
 The crumbling structure known by area residents and visitors for over 100 years was on its last legs.
 The Land Conservancy’s Executive Director at the time, Ray Belknap, approached the Hayashi Family with the idea of restoring the old barn.
 Ray recognized the rarity of the architecture, the symbolism- tying it to an agricultural landscape, and its potential for new life.
 In 1998, The Land Conservancy leased the Octagon Barn and began the huge undertaking of its restoration.
 Read more.

-Major Project Funding Partners
+Major Project Partners and Donors

 - Forbes Family Foundation